MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/features/camera-system/create-settings-provider.md

 1. Third party add-ons
 1. Part of the Microsoft Mixed Reality Toolkit

-The approval process for submissions of new data providers to the MRTK will vary on a case-by-case basis and will be communicated at the time of the initial proposal.
+The approval process for submissions of new data providers to MRTK will vary on a case-by-case basis and will be communicated at the time of the initial proposal.
 Proposals can be submitted by creating a new [*Feature Request* type issue](https://github.com/microsoft/MixedRealityToolkit-Unity/issues).

 ### Third party add-ons